 Congressional Naming Commission Report

-During the holiday break, we will begin a multi-phased process, in accordance with Department of Defense (DoD) directives, to remove, rename or modify assets and real property at the United States Military Academy (USMA) and West Point installation that commemorate or memorialize the Confederacy or those who voluntarily served with the Confederacy.
+In accordance with Department of Defense directives, and based on recommendations by the Congressional Naming Commission, mandated by the Fiscal Year 2021 National Defense Authorization Act, the United States Military Academy continues its efforts to rename assets on West Point that commemorate or memorialize the Confederacy or those who voluntarily served with the Confederacy.

 About the Naming Commission Final Report